crbulakites/hum/README.md

 Why the Choice of License?
 ==========================
-I originally imagined this project acting as more of a standalone application as opposed to a library, and I would like it to remain open, so I felt that the GPLv3 was a good fit.
-I have decided that I will add a programming-based API in the future, though.
+For more insight on what you currently _are_ and _aren't_ allowed to do with this code, you can read more about the terms of the GPL at [the GNU website](https://www.gnu.org/licenses/licenses.html).
 If anybody actually starts contributing to or using this code and wants to convince me to release it under an alternative license, then just contact me, and I am open to having a conversation regarding the matter 🙂.
-For more insight on what you currently _are_ and _aren't_ allowed to do with this code, you can read more about the terms of the GPL at [the GNU website](https://www.gnu.org/licenses/licenses.html).